marcelino-gunawan-devoteam/sql-query-generation-and-natural-language-response-using-generative-ai/README.md

 ## Table of Contents
 - Setup
 - How It Works
-- Code Explanation
-- Example Usage
+- Code Explanation and Example Usage

 ## Setup